-SS Ton Elite is a nice bat for looking for their first English Willow Bat.
+SS Ton Elite is a nice bat for someone looking for their first English Willow Bat.
 This lightweight bat is made with English Willow with a naturally air-dried processing technique.
 The bat comes with a huge sweet spot combined with extraordinary balance- the hallmark of TON bats.

 SWEET SPOT POSITION